OpenDroneMap/ClusterODM/README.md

 Finally, use a web browser to connect to `http://localhost:3000`.
 A normal [NodeODM](https://github.com/OpenDroneMap/NodeODM) UI should appear.
 This means the application is working, as web requests are being properly forwarded to nodes.

+You can also check the status of nodes via a web interface available at `http://localhost:10000`.

 See `node index.js --help` for all parameter options.

 ## Autoscale Setup